ralgar/homelab/docs/environments/production.md

 1. In your GitLab project, go to **Build >> Pipelines**, and choose **Run pipeline**.

-1. Select either the `main` branch (recommended), or the latest tagged version.
+1. Select either the `main` branch, or the latest tagged version.

+    !!!note
+        While the main branch is the source of truth for this project, it may sometimes be in an undesirable state to fork from.
+Git tags are provided to denote stable points in the project's history, and are guaranteed to be suitable as a starting point.
+If you use a tag, don't forget you'll also need to force push it to your `main` branch!

 1. Choose **Run pipeline** again to begin the process.